luizrosalba/dev-links/docs/ReactJS/Best Practices.md

 ```

+## Use shorthand for boolean props

 ```jsx title='Use shorthand for boolean props'
 Avoid: <RegistrationForm hasPadding={true} withError={true} />;

 Do: <RegistrationForm hasPadding withError />;
 ```

+## Avoid curly braces for string props

 ```jsx title='Avoid curly braces for string props'
 Avoid: <Paragraph variant={"h5"} heading={"A new book"} />;

 Do: <Paragraph variant="h5" heading="A new book" />;
 ```

+## Erase non-html attributes when spreading propss

 ```jsx title='Erase non-html attributes when spreading props'
 // always extract all non-HTML attributes from the props first, to make sure that there are only valid HTML attributes in restProps that you're spreading onto a JSX element.